- Home

 Leak Adjustment Policy

 Leaks on a property can result in unexpected bills for repair and water usage that property owners are responsible for paying.
 The City of Brighton has established a leak adjustment policy to provide some assistance on high water bills due to a leak.
-You may be eligible for a leak adjustment credit if the following conditions are met:
+You may be eligible for a leak adjustment credit if the property is resident or the utility billing account is under a charitable or religious organization with IRS 501(c)(3) status.

-- You have not tampered with your water meter within the past 24 months.
+- Meter has not been tampered with within the past 24 months.

-- You have not received a water leak adjustment within the past 12 months.
+- No leak adjustment has been received within the past 12 months.

 - The leak has been repaired and the application is submitted within 60 days of discovering the leak.

 To avoid additional fees and/or interruption in service, payments on accounts must continue in full while under leak adjustment review.
-If you are struggling to pay the full balance on time please call our office at 303-655-2009 to discus payment plan options.
+If you are struggling to pay the full balance on time, please call our office at 303-655-2009 to discuss payment plan options.
 Any approved credit will be applied directly to your account.